Maloney, Chris. “JATSPack and JATSPAN, a packaging format and infrastructure for the NLM/NISO Journal

 I need to enter one command:

 That is it — everything else is done automatically.
 When the TaxPub JATSPack is

-<nextCatalog> entry is added to the JATSPAN repository master catalog
+downloaded, a <nextCatalog> entry is added to the JATSPAN repository master catalog

 file, so oXygen instantly resolves any public identifiers defined by TaxPub.
 After